sodascience/night_globe/README.md

-# Inference from volunteer data: Globe at Night

-## Correcting inferences in volunteer data using geospatial covariates.
+# Correcting inferences in volunteer data using geospatial covariates.

 The Globe at Night project contains volunteer-collected data about the brightness of the sky.
 For example, in Pennsylvania in 2020, the following observations were made:
 ![](/img/raw_gan.png)